django-py/PythonGithub/README.rst

     from github import api

     api.zen()
-    > Mind your words, they are important.
+    > u'Mind your words, they are important.'

 Get all information about a specific github username.